Examples

 Relationship(0) with type `WROTE` must have the property `language`

-The constraint creation fails on the first offending relationship that are found.
-This does not guarantee that there are no other offending relationships in the data.
+The constraint creation fails on the first offending relationship that is found.
+This does not guarantee that there are no other offending relationships in the graph.
 Therefore, all the data should be checked and cleaned up before re-attempting the constraint creation.

 This is an example MATCH query to find all offending relationships missing the property for the constraint above: